travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/concepts/advancedconcepts/settings.md

 ### Default Plugins

 Additionally, it is possible to load default plugins in our database.
-Currently, the only way to load these plugins in our database is contacting with our Customer Care team.
+Currently, the only way to load these plugins in our database is contacting  our Customer Care team.
 These default plugins will be executed in all the Queries and Mutations specified above if no filters are specified.

 ### Filter Plugins